J-Sanderson/100-days-of-code/log.md

 **Today's Progress**: Made some background images for the Simon game and tried some test animations.
 They flip nicely back and forth now, no complex layering needed.
 Now to see if I can use queues to get them flashing in order.

 Moved back to the personal/writing site I was working on last week.
 Added some story content, static HTML as usual, and embedded some fonts.
-Looing good.
+Looking good.

 **Thoughts:** Lazy day, I admit.
 But it felt good to go back to the personal projects I'd been neglecting too!